What's lost super?

 • Keep your account open

-If you don't expect to add or get any more money into your super account, please contact us.
+If you don't think you'll add or get any more money into your super account, please contact us.
 If you don’t, we’ll need to send your super to the ATO when your balance falls below $6,000.

 • Log in regularly